GSathish/eece211/a-Testing.md

 + emptiness (the empty string, empty list, empty array) for collection types
 + the first and last element of a collection

 Why do bugs often happen at boundaries?
-One reason is that programmers often make off-by-one mistakes (like writing `&lt;=` instead of `&lt;`, or initializing a counter to 0 instead of 1).
+One reason is that programmers often make off-by-one mistakes (like writing `<=` instead of `<`, or initializing a counter to 0 instead of 1).
 Another is that some boundaries may need to be  handled as special cases in the code.
 Another is that boundaries may be places of discontinuity in the code's behavior.
 When an `int` variable grows beyond its maximum positive value, for example, it abruptly becomes a negative number.

 It's important to include boundaries as subdomains in your partition, so that you're choosing an input from the boundary.